ajit-sharma/IconHandler/README.md

 This class was created to use in Android projects.

 # Porpouse
-Handles the drawable binding and position on View, ImageView or TextView.
+Handles the drawable binding and position on View, EditText, ImageView or TextView.
 Also can change the icon color, alpha and size using a SelectorDrawable.

 # How to use it